Accessibility: Regulations and the Withdrawal of Proposed Rules

 Regulations and the Withdrawal of Proposed Rules

-Recently, there has been much discussion among the disability community regarding the withdrawal of proposed rules by the Department of Justice (DOJ) regarding the A.D.A.
+Recently, there has been much discussion among the disability community about the withdrawal of proposed rules by the Department of Justice (DOJ) on the A.D.A.
 Two of the four proposed withdrawals may have a significant impact on disabled individuals and particularly those that have litigation pending for non-compliance, or non-accessibility issues.

 There has been a significant increase in lawsuits regarding accessibility within the last few years, across all industries; including education, financial institutions, retail stores and others.Gavel with law books in the background and pearl logo in the front.

-The withdrawals regarding clarification of website accessibility may be a minor setback.
+The withdrawals on clarification of website accessibility may be a minor setback.
 The rules will still need further clarification regarding websites, or there will likely be more litigation.

 For further information or assistance with 508 accessibility for your organization, visit us on the web Pearl Interactive Network or contact Dee Moradi directly at dmoradi@pinsourcing.com